 - have the free assistance of an interpreter if they cannot understand or speak the language used in court.

-The Disability Discrimination Act 1995 makes it unlawful for ‘service providers’, including the Court Service, to treat disabled people less favourably than other people for a reason related to their disability.
+The Disability Discrimination Act 1995 makes it unlawful for ‘service providers’, including the Courts and Tribunals Service, to treat disabled people less favourably than other people for a reason related to their disability.
 This includes people with a speech or hearing impairment.

 A consultation paper Provision of In-Court Interpretation Services issued in 2010 and a summary of responses and proposed way forward issued in Jan 2011.